Queen Margaret College

 Initiatives such as the inclusion of locally native planting, bike stands, food production and composting areas and efficient use of soil contributed to the project receiving Greenstar accreditation.

 MNLA have been retained by the school to develop and impliment a playground masterplan.
-An eco-learing area was completed in 2014 and a new playground is due for construction in the 2015 Christmas break.
+An eco-learing area was completed in 2014, a new playgroundcompleted in 2015 and a bike track with skills and pump courses completed in 2017.

 Burnside Cluster Masterplanning